F-T-Otaku/Actions-OtakuWrt/README.md

 Build OpenWrt for x86/R2S/Pi4/acrh17 using GitHub Actions.

-**Pi4/R2S version is very aggressive.Please make sure you can accept various unexpected situations such as disconnection and crash before use.**
+**Pi4/R2S version is very aggressive.**

+**Please make sure you can accept various unexpected situations such as disconnection and crash before use.**

 ## Usage